 The Guatemalan highlands are beautiful but when you get to el Lago de Atitlan, you are blown away by the scenery.
-The majestic volcanoes that surround the massive lake have a way to make you appreciate nature in a way you may have never before – I remembering staring at the panorama and saying: “Guatemala isn’t poor”.
+The majestic volcanoes that surround the massive lake have a way to make you appreciate nature in a way you may have never before – I remember staring at the panorama and saying: “Guatemala isn’t poor”.
 The lake is surrounded by 12 small villages each bearing the names of Jesus’ 12 disciples.
 San Pedro de la Laguna is my favorite as accommodations are cheap and there are several great places to eat and drink.
 But I must admit that my favourite meal when I was there was from a lady who would set-up her chicken barbecue stall every evening.
-Activities to do nearby include volcano trekking, swimming, sailing and hiking on nature trials.
+Activities to do nearby include volcano trekking, swimming, sailing, and hiking on nature trails.

 San Juan Del Sur, Nicaragua

 San Juan del Sur was a destination that I ran into by accident.
 Leaving Granada, I had planned to go directly to Manuel Antonio in Costa Rica but after hearing stories from fellow travellers of how amazing the beaches were, I followed my gut and took a detour.
-At first I was a bit scared since getting there involved a rocky and desolate road to nowhere but as my taxi took a sharp turn to enter San Juan del Sur, to my relief there was small picturesque town settled next to a horse-shoe cove beach.
-The food, the culture and the nightlife was truly spectacular and the wide variety of activities such as fishing, sailing and the best surfing completed my trip.
+At first, I was a bit scared since getting there involved a rocky and desolate road to nowhere but as my taxi took a sharp turn to enter San Juan del Sur, to my relief there was small picturesque town settled next to a horseshoe cove beach.
+The food, the culture, and the nightlife were truly spectacular and the wide variety of activities such as fishing, sailing and the best surfing completed my trip.
 This location was also a perfect the place to relax and replenish my strengths after weeks of traveling.

-Visiting the ancient Maya city of Tikal is a grand experience which no one back packing Central America should dare miss.
+Visiting the ancient Maya city of Tikal is a grand experience which no one backpacking Central America should dare miss.
 Aside from seeing the majestic Mayan ruins that lay deep in the Guatemalan jungle, the national park is teeming with wildlife.
 You can easily spot ocellated turkeys, coatis, monkeys, insects and numerous birds.
 The highlight of my tour included learning about the fascinating Maya culture and seeing the sunrise from one of the highest temples (temple IV).
 Taking a day trip to Tikal from the nearby town of Flores, Peten is the best option.

 Isla de Ometepe, Nicaragua

 A quick escape from the capital city of Managua, Ometepe Island is worth visiting when you are in Nicaragua.
 The island has two stunning volcanoes that adorn the beautiful lake of Nicaragua.
 What attracted me to this location was my love for hiking volcanoes but I quickly found out that there was so much more to this gorgeous locale.
 During a hot day, visiting Ojo de Agua swimming hole is a treat – it is a natural spring with waters from volcanic origins.
-Unfortunately I hear that Ojo de Agua is now too crowded at times.
+Unfortunately, I hear that Ojo de Agua is now too crowded at times.
 The highlight of Isla Ometepe remains to be the scenery and relaxing by the lake.

 Monteverde, Costa Rica

 Monteverde is a place of mist, cloud forests, coffee plantations and abundant wildlife – the tree hugger in me fell in love with this part of Costa Rica.
-I can remember wonderful morning hikes and how being surrounded by nature evoked simple gratification as I breathed heaps of oxygen rich air.
+I can remember wonderful morning hikes and how being surrounded by nature evoked simple gratification as I breathed heaps of oxygen-rich air.
 The best activities include a creatures of the night tour, a canopy tour on suspension bridges (Sky Walk), and visiting a local coffee farm.
 Although a bit expensive, zip lining through the cloud forest is also a sure way to have fun!